Eleanor Roosevelt (AP Photo)

-Eleanor Roosevelt was one of the most-admired first ladies of all time… and in the fifty years since her death, she has been endlessly quoted.
+Eleanor Roosevelt was one of the most-admired first ladies of all time… and in the fifty two years since her death, she has been endlessly quoted.
 No surprise, considering how very quotable many of her wise words were.
 Anyone with more than a few friends on Facebook has probably seen this much-loved Rooseveltism crop up:

 "No one can make you feel inferior without your consent."

 It's just one example of a perfect aphorism from a remarkable woman – one who used her enormous influence to help form the United Nations, advance human rights, launch second-wave feminism, and much more.
 Eleanor Roosevelt was deeply respected during her life, and her stature hasn't diminished since her death – a Gallup poll placed her at No. 9 among the most respected people of the 20th century.

 Eleanor Roosevelt and Fala (Wikimedia Commons / FDR Library)